-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation (OREF) to support the work of Dr. Geoffrey Baer at the University of Wisconsin-Madison.
+The National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation (OREF) to support the work of Dr. Geoffrey Baer at the University of Wisconsin-Madison.

 Ligament and tendon injuries are extremely common clinical problems that often result in scar formation and incomplete recovery.
 Dr. Baer and his team are working with mesenchymal stem cells (MSC’s) and gene delivery strategies to develop novel therapies for better clinical outcomes.

 Geoffrey S. Baer, M.D., Ph.D., joined the Department of Orthopaedic Surgery, Division of Sports Medicine at UW-Madison in 2007.
-Dr. Baer received his Bachelor’s degree from Miami University and his Doctorates of Medicine and Philosophy from Vanderbilt University.
+He received his Bachelor’s degree from Miami University and his Doctorates of Medicine and Philosophy from Vanderbilt University.

 Following medical school he completed his internship and residency in Orthopaedic Surgery at the University of Virginia.
 Following residency, Dr. Baer completed his fellowship in Sports Medicine and Shoulder Surgery at the University of Pittsburgh.